The Art Lawyer's Diary by Barbara Hoffman: A Movable Feast for a Troubled Time

 If fairs are where value is made, museums are where meaning is negotiated.
 This season, several major Paris institutions mounted exhibitions that engage directly—sometimes explicitly, sometimes obliquely—with the question of historical memory and democratic fragility.

-Paris has never been a neutral ground for culture.
-Its institution, Louvre, Pompidou, Musée d’Art Moderne, Palais de Tokyo—were built not just to preserve art, but to define what counts as art, what counts as history, and who is authorized to speak.
-But in November 2025, the city felt less like an ideal and more like a mirror: a place where the same pressures facing cultural institutions elsewhere—censorship, market capture, donor influence, political oversight, public exhaustion—are not avoided but exposed.
 Whether by coincidence or confluence, I noted a synergy amongst the various exhibitions selected for this article.
-Perhaps it is the convergence of the 100th of Surrealism and the 100th of Art Deco.
+Perhaps it is the convergence of the 100th year of the birth of Surrealism and the 100th of Art Deco.
 In 1925, the International Exhibition of Modern Decorative and Industrial Arts in Paris marked the peak of Art Deco.
-Decorators, manufacturers, magazines, department stores, artists, and even foreign nations competed fiercely to occupy Parisian buildings or erect temporary structures to display their latest creations.
+Decorators, manufacturers, magazines, department stores, artists, and even foreign nations competed fiercely to occupy Parisian buildings or erect temporary structures to display their latest creations, at or adjacent to the selected site, the Grand Palais.

 The destabilization of the world order, attacks on the rule of law, the rise of fascism, conflicts, and genocide and the disappearance of facts as we know them, have provoked responses of the art world and the broader question of the role of the artist and art in these times.
-Many of the exhibitions have been planned before the current threats to democracy and the fact that the world is increasingly divided into camps and an alternative universe.
-Yet, the artists and exhibitions on view provide remarkable and appropriate models for hope and transformation to a more equitable and harmonious world, whether such art is influenced and fueled by poetry, imagination, Surrealism, French theory, Buddhism or variants thereupon.
+Several of the exhibitions may have been planned before the current threats to democracy and the fact that the world is increasingly divided into camps and an alternative universe.
+Yet, the artists and exhibitions on view provide remarkable and appropriate models for hope and transformation to a more equitable and harmonious world, whether such art is influenced and fuelled by poetry, imagination, Surrealism, French Theory, Buddhism or variants thereupon.

 Michel Foucault and Roland Barthes were significantly influenced by Surrealism, particularly in its challenge to rational thought and traditional structures of meaning.
 Surrealism, through its emphasis on the unconscious, dreams, and "pure psychic automatism," sought to bypass conscious, rational control to access a deeper reality.
 This devaluation of the rational mind resonated with post-structuralist thinkers who critiqued the dominance of reason and objective truth in Western thought.
+Exhibitions in Paris reflect these historical trends of poetry and spirituality on the one hand and politics on the other.

 Palais de Tokyo — Echo, Delay, Reverb: American Art and Francophone Thought

-22 October 2025 – 15 February 2026
+22 October 2025 – 15 February 2026, Artistic Director Naomi Beckwith and Elvan Zabunyan

-imagery, content or activism in French Theory.
-I was also unaware of the role played in the dissemination of French Theory by the Whitney Independent Study (ISP) Program.
-The program has been suspended by the chilling effect of President Trump’s attacks on wokeism and freedom of speech.The exhibition shows how artists in the United States catalyzed the revolutionary energies of thinkers whowere by turn activists and poets – from Simon de Beauvoir, Michel Foucault and Jacques Derrida to Frantz Fanon, Jean Genet, Aimé Césaire, Monique Wittig, Pierre Bourdieu and Edouard Glissant – to transgress genres and shift perspectives on the world today.
-Reading the work of these authors helped artists in the United States totranslate their ideas into unexpected forms and to forge tools with which critique institutions of the art world and ofsociety as a whole.
-For them, theory has not been a gloss but a powerful impetus for denaturalizing social,aesthetic and linguistic norms and opening up new ways of seeing and acting upon the world.
-The book pays homage to Palestine and its flag in the colors red, black, white and green and in memory of Felix Gonzalez Torres an alumna of ISP who created an artwork on this theme.
+The exhibition purports to show how artists in the United States catalyzed the revolutionary energies of thinkers who were by turn activists and poets – from Simon de Beauvoir, Michel Foucault and Jacques Derrida to Frantz Fanon, Jean Genet, Aimé Césaire, Monique Wittig, Pierre Bourdieu and Edouard Glissant – to transgress genres and shift perspectives on the world today.
+Beckwith’s thesis is that reading the work of these authors helped artists in the United States to translate their ideas into unexpected forms and to forge tools with which critique institutions of the art world and of society as a whole.
+For them, theory has not been a gloss but a powerful impetus for denaturalizing social, aesthetic and linguistic norms and opening up new ways of seeing and acting upon the world.

 Melvin Edwards — Palais de Tokyo